Muharrem Bajraktari

-Muharrem Bajraktari (15 May 1896 – 21 January 1989) was an Albanian Muslim guerrilla fighter from Lumë in northern Albania, and a political figure during World War II.
+Muharrem Bajraktari (15 May 1896 – 21 January 1989) was an Albanian guerrilla fighter from Lumë in northern Albania, and a political figure during World War II.

 Family and early life

 His father was Nezir Bajraktari, and he had a brother, Bajram Bajraktari.
 He emigrated to Yugoslavia.
 His surname means “Flag holder” in the Turkish language, presumably his ancestor was the flag bearer of their region.
-He and his family were Albanians whom spoke Albanian in the Gheg dialect and were Muslims.
+He and his family were Albanians who spoke Albanian in the Gheg dialect and were Muslims.

 Interwar period

 In December 1924, when Ahmed Zog returned to Albania, he divided the country in four zones, as per the four best military captains: Muharrem Bajraktari of the north-east (Krumë), Fiqri Dine of the north-west (Shkodër), Prenk Pervizi of the centre (Tirana), and Hysni Dema of the south (Vlorë).
 Bajraktari was dismissed from his commanding position in the gendarmerie because he refused to cooperate with the British-Inspector General.
 In 1936, Bajraktari had a disagreement with Zog, left Albania and went to Yugoslavia where he met with Draža Mihailović in the summer of 1936.